dlobron/ChugBot/README.md

 - session: A session for which campers can register, such as July or August.
 - block: A time block within a session, such as July 1 or August 2.
 This is the unit within which the bot does camper/chug assignment.

+This project is affectionately dedicated to Danny Lewin (1970-2001), co-founder of [Akamai Technologies](http://www.akamai.com), whose algorithms were an inspiration for this work (the code here only uses the publicly-available Gale-Shapely algorithm).

 My daughter drew a picture of what the bot might look like in real life.
 He's pretty cool:

 ![bot image](chugbot/images/ChugBot.JPG?raw=true)